open-traffic-generator/otgen/README.md

   [--file otg.yml | --file otg.json]  # OTG configuration file.
 If not provided, will use stdin [--yaml | --json]                   # Format of OTG input [--rxbgp 10|2x]                     # How many BGP routes shall we receive to consider the protocol is up.
 In number routes or multiples of routes advertised (default 1x)
-  [--metrics port|flow]               # Metrics type to report: "port" for PortMetrics, "flow" for FlowMetrics [--interval 0.5s]                   # Interval to pull OTG metrics.
+  [--metrics port,flow,bgp4]          # Metrics types to report as a comma-separated list: "port" for PortMetrics, "flow" for FlowMetrics, "bgp4" for Bgpv4Metrics
+  [--interval 0.5s]                   # Interval to pull OTG metrics.
 Valid time units are 'ms', 's', 'm', 'h'.
 Example: 1s (default 0.5s)
   [--xeta 2]                          # How long to wait before forcing traffic to stop.
 In multiples of ETA.
 Example: 1.5 (default 2)
 ````